mkim-MASI/es3890_ACCRE_Huggingface_Tutorial/README.md

 2. Click on the "Files" dropdown menu and click "Home Directory"
 3. Click on the button near the top that says "Open in Terminal".
 It should open a new window with a terminal being run on an ACCRE login node.
 4. Run the command `slurm_groups`.
 You should see that you are a member of both `es3890_acc` and `es3890_iacc`
-5. Run the command `salloc -A es3890_iacc -p interactive_gpu --gres=gpu:nvidia_rtx_a4000:1 --mem=16G`.
+5. Run the command `salloc --account=es3890_acc --partition=batch_gpu --gres=gpu:nvidia_rtx_a6000:1 --time=00:05:00`.
 It should allocate a GPU node to you in a few seconds.
 6. Run the command `nvidia-smi`.
 You should see an output that looks similar to:

 ```